 Pacifist walkthroughOf the Ultima games, VI is the only one which allows you to win without a single fight, no cheating necessary.
 The Moonstone that you start off with transports you to different places in the game, so that all is required to finish are a few jumps to characters crucial to winning the game, and saying the right dialogue words to them.
 Learning the places and those words without outside-game knowledge(from a previous play or walkthrough), however, requires completing the rest of the game.

 ReferencesORIGIN founder Richard Garriott has always had a bit of a grudge against Trip Hawkins, co-founder of Electronic Arts, because he didn't like their treatment as an EA affiliated label.
 Not only did he name a mausoleum after him (Pirt Snikwah backwards) in his Britannia Manor (a house in Austin, Texas, designed and used for creepy real-life RPG's), but, more related, he also made him appear in Ultima VI as pirate Hawkins.
+Captain Hawkins is portrayed as a cruel man who was eventually murdered by his crew and his tombstone says "Here lies Captain Hawkins.
+He died a hard death and he deserved it."
+A few members of his crew are also named after EA employees: Alastor Gordon (Bing Gordon), Bonn (Stewart Bonn) and Old Ybarra (Joe Ybarra).

 Re-releaseIn 1992, Origin re-released this game and chose GT Interactive as the distributor.
 It came in a smaller box and contained a paper map and Compendium book.